Nigerian rapper, Dablixx Oshaa dies of stomach pain

 Read also: Brazilian singer Gal Costa dies at 77

-It was gathered that the rapper died at a hospital where he was rushed, after he complained of stomach pain, while circumstances surrounding his death as not been revealed.
+It was gathered that the rapper died at a hospital he was rushed to, after he complained of stomach pains.

 The news was announced via his Instagram handle on Tuesday by his family.